warrenbailey/jx-app-jacoco/README.md

 ## How to contribute

 If you want to contribute, make sure to follow the [contribution guidelines](./CONTRIBUTING.md) when you open issues or submit pull requests.

-You find all the information you need to get coding in the [Development](./docs/development.md) documentation.